TheGeekPharaoh/asc4j/README.md

 ## FAQs

+#### *What is the purpose of this library?*

+The purpose is two-fold.
+First, the OpenAPI spec for App Store Connect is great.
+However, the human-readable documentation is sorely lacking.
+Endpoint names and descriptions are missing.
+The operation IDs do not convert to method names for any programming language.
+As a result, using any of the [OpenAPI client generators](https://github.com/OpenAPITools/openapi-generator) does not result in easily-usable client code.
+This project aims to address both issues.
+The OpenAPI spec, itself, has been enhanced with documentation from Apple's primary documentation for App Store Connect API.
+In addition, an easy-to-use Java client library has been generated off of this enhanced spec.

+#### *Are you going to create libraries for other languages?*

+I don't have any plans right now.
+However, it is possible that I will create one for Swift in the future.

 #### *Is this library available on Maven Central?*

 Not yet.
 I'm working on it, though.
 Stay tuned!

 #### *Are all of the App Store Connect API methods documentation and implemented in this library?*

 No, not at the moment.
-Currently, only the core functionality has been implemented, though there are plans to include the entirety of the API.
+Core functionality -- particularly functionality that has existed in older versions of the spec -- has been documented.
+Work is underway to document the remainder.
+Additionally, some operations are not well-documented by Apple in their [App Store Connect API Documentation](https://developer.apple.com/documentation/appstoreconnectapi).
+As a result, those items will be skipped until proper vendor documentation is added.

 #### *Why are the property names and descriptions so generic?*

-These values are obtained directly from the App Store Connect API documentation.
+These values are obtained directly from the [App Store Connect API Documentation](https://developer.apple.com/documentation/appstoreconnectapi).
 No effort was made to map those names to friendlier property names, or to infer better documentation for them.